KeesCBakker/slack-ext/packages/handlebars-a-la-json/README.md

 -----^
 5:  ]
 ```
-This will help you debug.
+This will help you debug and find out that you're missing a comma between the objects.